Nodes-Astro/Avail-Common-Errors/README.md

 ```
 ![image](https://github.com/Alping0/Avail-Common-Errors/assets/105454859/799a123f-9cfc-4a31-b246-cbb486c53154)

-In the example above this node use 35549 to speak TCP in avail so you have to learn yourselves and change it with 9944, so new command should be like this:
+In the example above this node use 35549 to speak TCP in avail so you have to learn yourselves and change it with 9944, so new command should be like this: ##(Don't change anything if it works by default)##

 ```
 cd avail